 Below is an example from our FastMaint CMMS software showing equipment downtime over three prior periods.
 There was an small increase in the downtime in the last period which may/ may not be significant.
 If this was expressed as an equipment availability percentage, the change would be so small that you would miss this.

-Work order time (duration) is not the same as equipment downtime.
+Work order time (duration) is not the same as equipment downtime

-The part comes in the next day and the work order gets completed the next day at 11 am.
+The part comes in the next day.
+The tech completes the work order the next day at 11 am.
 So the actual equipment downtime may only be from 1 pm to 4 pm and the next day from 10 am to 11 am when the work order is completed.
 This is about 4 hours of downtime.
-The actual time spent on the work order is 2 hours (3 pm to 4p m on the first day and 10 am to 11 am the next day).
+The actual time spent on the work order is two hours.
+This is from 3 pm to 4 pm on the first day and 10 am to 11 am the next day.

-Critical equipment when not available has effects felt organization wide – production may be lost, quality may suffer and customers may experience delays getting products/ services.
+Critical equipment when not available has effects felt organization wide.
+Production may be lost, quality may suffer and customers may experience delays getting products or services.
 Besides reviewing the downtime data you may wish to do some statistical analysis if it is especially critical equipment.
-Even if the CMMS/ maintenance software does not offer such statistical analysis tools, you may be able to export this data to third-party tools that can do statistical calculations (e.g. a Weibull Failure Analysis).
+Even if the maintenance software does not offer such statistical analysis tools, you may be able to export this data to third-party tools that can do statistical calculations (e.g. a Weibull Failure Analysis).

 Below is a sample report from FastMaint CMMS showing a breakup of equipment downtime by equipment over a specific period.
 You can drill in to see the downtime cause – whether due to work on a work order or due to other causes from the log.
 Compare downtime by equipment over prior periods and use the drill down to see what are the causes of any big changes.